Anna Leonowens: Canada and Germany

 Anna Leonowens met Chulalongkorn again when both visited London in 1897, thirty years after she had left Siam.
-During this audience the king took the opportunity to express his thanks in person but he also voiced his dismay at the inaccuracies in Leonowens' books.
-According to Leonowens' granddaughter Anna Fyshe, who had accompanied her, the king asked: "why did you write such a wicked book about my father King Mongkut?
+During this audience, the king took the opportunity to express his thanks in person, but he also voiced his dismay at the inaccuracies in Leonowens's books.
+According to Leonowens's granddaughter Anna Fyshe, who had accompanied her, the king asked, "Why did you write such a wicked book about my father King Mongkut?
 You know that you have made him utterly ridiculous".
 In response, according to Fyshe, Leonowens insisted that she had written "the whole truth" and that Mongkut had indeed been "a ridiculous and a cruel, wicked man".
 With her granddaughter Anna, Leonowens stayed in Leipzig, Germany, until 1901.
-She studied Sanskrit and classical Indian literature with the renowned Indology professor Ernst Windisch of the Leipzig University, while her granddaughter studied piano at the Royal Conservatory of Music.
+She studied Sanskrit and classical Indian literature with the renowned Indology professor Ernst Windisch of Leipzig University, while her granddaughter studied piano at the Royal Conservatory of Music.

-In 1901, she moved to Montreal, Quebec, where she lectured Sanskrit at McGill University.
+In 1901 she moved to Montreal, Quebec, where she lectured Sanskrit at McGill University.
 She delivered her last lecture at the age of 78.
 Anna Leonowens died on 19 January 1915, at 83 years of age.
 She was interred in Mount Royal Cemetery in Montreal.
 The headstone identifies her as the "Beloved Wife of Major Thomas Lorne Leonowens", despite her husband never having risen beyond the rank of paymaster sergeant.